Stashevich/di-nano/README.md

     ctx.registerAll(require("./data_provider"));
     ctx.registerAll(require("./user_controller"));
     return ctx.invoke();
-    // use an object destruction to get a list of specific modules here }).then(({ $conf, UserController }) => { // <---- const server = express();
+    // use an object destruction to get a list of specific modules here, when needed }).then(({ $conf, UserController }) => { // <---- const server = express();
     // ...